-of the grant, for residents in our community.
-Improving the environment in and
+an educational component of the grant, for residents in our community.

 Sherman Lake Y Camp: Lakeview Schools Integrated Education Racial Equity program

-is a collaborative between Sherman Lake Y, Lakeview School and Kellogg Community College’s
+is a collaboration between Sherman Lake Y and Lakeview School District.
+This program will

 The Food Bank of South Central Michigan: Funding for Nutritious Food Distribution and